devwinston/lelong-market/README.md

-Carousell-inspired marketplace to buy and sell products.
+Carousell-inspired online marketplace to buy and sell products.

 - User authentication with JWT and encrypted password.
 - Route authorisation with authentication middleware.